szapp/FeatShare/doc/anchors.rst

     anchors/conditional

 Anchors decide which features are integrated into which target files.
-Many features may rely on the same anchors.
+Many features may rely on the same anchors, anchors may be shared accross different projects.

 This is an example anchor with a complete list of settings.
 See :ref:`examples <examples>` to find out what this anchors does.